alexdapunt/mailas-blog/content/post/volunteering-in-kenya-for-free.md

 Many associations, in fact, charge a fee to cover the cost of the experience.

-This is a guide on how I managed to go without spending anything beyond beyond accommodation and meals.
+This is a guide on how I managed to go working for an orphanage in Kenya without spending anything beyond beyond accommodation and meals.

 ## Can I Volunteer Abroad for Free?